lu-cs-sde/metadl-jastaddparser/README.md

 Building
 --------

-An Apache Ant script is provided in the root directory; build.xml.
+An Apache Ant script, `build.xml`, is provided in the root directory.

 * Ordinary build (generate and compile)
 		> ant